Magic: The Gathering Arena: Esports

 In December 2018, Wizards of the Coast announced at The Game Awards 2018 that an esports pool would be created for the game for 2019.
 The $10 million prize pool will be equally divided between the traditional tabletop game and the new digital version Arena.

 In 2019, Wizards of the Coast unveiled a new esports program which started with a special Mythic Invitational event and a $1 million prize pool at PAX East, in Boston, on the weekend of March 28–31.
-The event was held in as series of three double-elimination brackets using a new MTG format described as "Duo Standard" requiring two complete decks with no sideboarding.
+The event was held in three double-elimination brackets using a new MTG format described as "Duo Standard" requiring two complete decks with no sideboarding.
 The event was won by Andrea "Mengu09" Mengucci claiming the top prize of $250,000.
 On February 16, 2020 Paulo Vitor Damo Da Rosa won the 2019 Magic World Championship.
-The format for the top 8 of this tournament was standard and the matches were played on Magic Arena.
+The format for the top 8 of this tournament was standard and the matches were played on Arena.

 On June 18, 2021, WotC had announced that the prize pool for the Magic World Championship XXVII (October 8–10) will have a new total of $250,000 which is 750k lower than the previous year of $1 million.
+The Magic World Championship XXVII was streamed live using Twitch, allowing viewers to see both players' hands simultaneously on the Arena client.
+Japanese player Yuta Takahashi won the championship, and in addition to winning the prize pool, was also depicted on a card's art in a later set, with flavor text reading "Yuta Takahashi, World Champion XXVII".